Keto Diet Plan Week 2! Thinking of getting started on Keto? Totally confused by where to start?

-Do not yet count macros and calories.
-Give your body a chance to adjust to the lack of carbs before you start to cut calories.
-Carb withdrawal combined with calorie withdrawal is a tough double-punch for most people, and the number 1 reason why people quit keto.
+In week 2 I recommend that you still don’t count macros and calories.
+Give your body a chance to adjust to the lack of carbs before you think about cutting calories.
+Carb withdrawal combined with calorie withdrawal is a tough double-punch for most people, and the number 1 reason people quit keto.

 Three rules for a Keto Diet Plan | Week 2:

 - Go at least 4 hours between meals.
 Do not eat snacks in between.
-So you could eat at 8 am, noon, 4 pm, and 8 pm as an example.
-You need to keep insulin down.
-Eating causes insulin release.
+For example, you might eat at 8 am, noon, 4 pm, and 8 pm.
+This will help to keep insulin levels down and help you start to get into ketosis.
+The science behind this is due to the fact that eating causes insulin release.
 Insulin release = no fat burning.
-If you get super hungry, first drink water or sugar-free beverage of choice.
+If you get super hungry, first drink a glass of water or a sugar-free beverage of choice.
 If that doesn't work, eat a fat bomb.

-- Drink at least 64 oz of liquid daily this week.
-Use it to hydrate, to fill your stomach in between meals and to create a habit.
-Water really does help with fat loss.
+- Drink at least 64 oz of liquid every day this week.
+Use it to hydrate, to fill your stomach in between meals, flush out toxins, and to begin to create good habits.
+Plus, drinking a lot of water really does help with fat loss.

 My last bit of advice for week 2 is, do not get discouraged.
 Remember you are breaking a life-long habit of carbohydrate addiction, and it could get uncomfortable as your body reacts both physically and mentally.